 How can brands cater to multiple audiences at the same time?
 In an ideal world, every time the customer accessed a piece of travel content, they would be presented with a version tweaked and optimised for their personal needs.
 For brands with the resources, this kind of personalisation could be of immense value – though few have the capacity to generate multiple versions of every content piece.

 An alternative option is to tactically optimise content for certain destinations to particular demographics.
 For example, it’s a fair assumption that browsers reading clubbing guides for Ibiza represent – for the most part – a different segment to those seeking tranquil family villas in the Algarve.
 The content supplied for these two destinations could reflect this divergence – not just in subject matter, but in format, presentation, interactivity and social presence.

 Of course, tackling these challenges is easier said than done; the requirement to produce original, high-quality tailored travel content at high volumes poses a major operational challenge.
-In these instances, outsourcing your content creation to experts who specialise in Primary Content production will save you both time and money.
+In these instances, outsourcing your content creation to experts who specialise in Performance Content production will save you both time and money.

 To find out how Quill can optimise your travel content for measurably improved SEO, brand trust, customer service and conversion, get in touch.